Samson and Delilah (1949 film): Filming

+In late December 1948, the scene where Samson is blinded by the Philistines was filmed.
+The "red-hot" sword prop used had a blade made of opaque plastic with a red neon bulb inside the tip.
+The tub of coals from which the sword was drawn originally had real coals but DeMille replaced it because the coals did not look real on camera.
+The new tub contained pieces of colored glass resembling coals with electric lights glowing underneath them.

 The film's special effects were supervised by Gordon Jennings.
 The most spectacular special effect in the film is the toppling of the temple of Dagon, the god of the Philistines.
 It is the penultimate scene in the film, cost $150,000, and took a year to shoot.
 The bottom portion of the temple was constructed full-scale.
 A separate 37-foot high model with a 17-foot high Dagon statue was built for the photographic effects.
-The model was destroyed three times in order to shoot it through different camera angles.
+The model was destroyed three times to shoot it through different camera angles.
 Footage of the full-scale set was merged with footage of the scale model using a "motion repeater system" fabricated by Paramount, which enabled the exact repetition of camera moves.

-Victor Mature was frightened by a number of the animals and mechanical props used in the production, including the lions, the wind machine, the swords and even the water.
-This infuriated DeMille, who bellowed through his megaphone at the assembled cast and crew: "I have met a few men in my time.
-Some have been afraid of heights, some have been afraid of water, some have been afraid of fire, some have been afraid of closed spaces.
-Some have even been afraid of open spaces -- or themselves.
-But in all my 35 years of picture-making experience, Mr. Mature, I have not until now met a man who was 100 percent yellow."